Buy a Gift Voucher

 - All the tools required for the 2-day workshop

 - A strong tummy

-Dress to suit a warehouse climate
+Dress in layers to suit a Melbourne Warehouse climate

 16+ with a curious mind - No previous taxidermy or skeletal articulation skills are needed for this class